dinarly/Story/README.md

 Sakura explained: “Actually Rust is also a Coding language from San Francisco!”

-Abdallah and Tasnim both said: “Woow!
+Abdallah and Tasnim both said: “Wow!
 Coding is amazing!”

 Sakura smiled: “Would you like to take my workshop?”